brendanfitz/kaggle/README.md

 # kaggle

-Here are just some projects I've done for fun only kaggle datasets.
+Here are just some projects I've done for fun on kaggle datasets.

 Enjoy!